ajk-5/WT4Q/README.md

 dotnet run
 ```

+Set the `SuperAdmin:Email` and `SuperAdmin:Password` environment variables to
-The API will run on the port configured in the project settings.
+seed the initial super administrator account.
+The API will run on the port
+configured in the project settings.

 ### Applying Migrations